 - Warm up thoroughly so you start sweating.

 - Do two intervals, each four minutes long.
-During the intervals you should be too short of breath to talk, and intersperse them with three minutes active rest.
+During the intervals you should be too short of breath to talk.
+Intersperse each interval with three minutes of active rest.

-- Start the third interval, but two minutes in, run as fast as you can until you're too exhausted to continue.
-Your HRmax will be the highest heart rate you reach, based on the assumption that the heart reaches a plateau at which it cannot beat any faster, regardless of how much you increase the workload.
+- Start the third interval, but two minutes in, increase your speed even further an run until you're too exhausted to continue.
+Your HRmax will be the highest heart rate you reach.
+The heart will reach a plateau at which it cannot beat any faster, regardless of how much you increase the workload.

-If you don't have a pulse watch, you can measure the maximum heart rate by holding two fingers to your neck for 30 seconds right after finishing the test.
+If you don't have a heart rate monitor, you can measure the maximum heart rate by holding two fingers to your neck for 30 seconds right after finishing the test.
 Double the number you get to find your HRmax.

-During 4x4 interval training you use your maximum heart rate to give the heart good exercise.
+During 4x4 interval training, you use your maximum heart rate to give the heart good exercise.
 Our HRmax Calculator calculates at which heart rate you should exercise when performing this kind of interval training.
-The 4x4 principle can by used in a variety of activites, including running, biking, swimming and rowing.
+The 4x4 principle can be used in a variety of activites, including running, biking, swimming and rowing.

 - Start with a ten minute warm-up at approximately 60 % of HRmax to get you sweating.